Advertising

 Flow: Democratizing Professional Video Production

-Picture this: you type “a 1970s taxi chase scene with dramatic music,” and Flow generates an eight-second clip, complete with sound effects, dialogue, and realistic visuals.
+Picture this: you type “a 1970s taxi chase scene with dramatic music,” and generate short cinematic clips, with ongoing progress toward richer audio, dialogue capabilities, and realistic visuals.
 Want a longer video?
 Its scene-builder tools let you stitch clips together like a mini Spielberg.

 No need for expensive cameras or editing software—just your imagination and a subscription.
 Budding filmmakers, YouTubers, and social media mavens can now produce professional-grade content without a Hollywood budget.